Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 Matchup vs. Tampa Bay

-- In four matchups against the Buccaneers, Stafford averaged 185.2 passing yards per game, 95.3 yards less than his over/under in Sunday's game.
+- In four matchups against the Buccaneers, Stafford averaged 185.2 passing yards per game, 97.3 yards below his over/under in Sunday's game.

-- Stafford threw multiple touchdown passes two times in those four outings against the Buccaneers.
-He threw multiple TD passes against them one time.
+- Stafford threw a touchdown pass two times over those games against the Buccaneers, and threw multiple TD passes against them once.

 - Note: Stafford's stats vs. Buccaneers date back to 2016.